 - Call your in-district office to set up a meeting with your Member of Congress or their staff.
-Use GovTrack to find contact information for your Senator or Representative and get tips for scheduling a meeting on our resources page.
+Use GovTrack to find contact information for your Senators or Representative and get tips for scheduling a meeting on our resources page.

 - Call your Member’s DC office and ask to speak to the staffer working on transportation.
 Check out our suggested call script.

-- Spread the word — tell others about H.R.
-2468 and how their support will make an impact!
+- Spread the word — tell others about the Safe Streets Act and how their support will make an impact!